 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Weight Watchers — now known as simply WW — is a popular weight loss program that has attracted millions of subscribers over the past few decades.
+Weight Watchers — now known as WW — is a popular weight loss program that has attracted millions of subscribers over the past few decades.

 It’s favored for its flexibility, ease, and effectiveness, along with the fact that no foods are off-limits as part of the plan.